PlatONnetwork/docs/docs/PlatON经济方案.md

 - Block reward

-  All verification nodes participating in consensus block production will receive block production rewards for the blocks produced.
+  All validator nodes participating in consensus block production will receive block production rewards for the blocks produced.
 Block rewards are issued in real time based on the blocks that are produced.
 50% of the reward pool is used for block rewards.
 The amount of block rewards for a single block is determined based on the balance of the reward pool at the beginning of each additional period, and the entire additional period remains unchanged.
 The reward for a single block in the $n$ additional period is as follows:

   $$B(n)=\frac{R_{v\times (n-1)}\times50\%}{v}$$